-- 7.1 Enhanced capacity is required to analyze and understand the temporal and spatial scales at which ecosystem processes operate, and the effect of management actions on these processes and the delivery of ecosystem goods and services.
+- Implementation guidelines - 7.1 Enhanced capacity is required to analyse and understand the temporal and spatial scales at which ecosystem processes operate, and the effect of management actions on these processes and the delivery of ecosystem goods and services.
 Identification of spatial patterns and gaps in connectivity should be included in this analysis. - 7.2 Functional mismatches in the administration and management of natural resources should be avoided by readjusting the scale of the institutional response to coincide more closely with spatial and temporal scales of processes in the area under management.
-This logic underpins the current global trend towards decentralised natural resource management. - 7.3 Given that ecosystem components and processes are linked across scales of both time and space, management interventions need to be planned to transcend these scales.
-Developing a nested hierarchy of spatial scales may be appropriate in some circumstances. - 7.4 Managing large areas such as river basins or large marine areas may require development of new institutional mechanisms to engage stakeholders across administrative borders and different levels of administration. - 7.6 Attention to spatial and temporal scales is needed in the design of assessment and monitoring efforts. - 7.7 Concepts of stewardship, intergenerational equity and sustainable yield need to be applied to considerations of the temporal scale. - 7.8 Regional collaboration is necessary to deal with large-scale changes.
+This logic underpins the current global trend towards decentralized natural resource management. - 7.3 Given that ecosystem components and processes are linked across scales of both time and space, management interventions need to be planned to transcend these scales.
+Developing a nested hierarchy of spatial scales may be appropriate in some circumstances. - 7.4 Managing large areas such as river basins or large marine areas may require development of new institutional mechanisms to engage stakeholders across administrative borders and different levels of administration. - 7.5 Attention to spatial and temporal scales is needed in the design of assessment and true, for example, where bureaucratic inertia can delay the quick management response needed to address a rapidly changing environmental condition.
+Spatial mismatches are also common, such as when administrative boundaries and those of ecosystem properties or related human activities that they are designed to regulate do not coincide. monitoring efforts.

+- 7.6 Concepts of stewardship, intergenerational equity and sustainable yield need to be applied to considerations of the temporal scale. - 7.7 Regional collaboration is necessary to deal with large-scale changes.